Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example of how to write a resume
+Here’s an example how to write a resume

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced professional in [Your field] I am convinced that I would be an ideal candidate for this role.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced professional in [Your field] I am convinced that I would make a perfect fit to be considered for this job.

-I thank you for considering my application.
-I am looking forward getting in touch with you.
+Thank you for your consideration of my application.
+I am looking forward having a conversation with you.

 Sincerely,